Jumpscale/Docs/AgentController1/AgentControllerServer.md

 Description.
 ------------

-The Agentcontroller is repsonsible of distrubuting the work over the nodes.
+The Agentcontroller is respsonsible of distributing the work over the nodes.
 This can be accomplished by specifying a specific node id to execute on or based on a role.